 UPS and the University of Washington Urban Freight Lab are evaluating the cargo eBike’s reliability.
 As well as design and integration into Seattle’s infrastructure over the next year.
 The Urban Freight Lab is an initiative that brings together transportation engineers and urban planners who manage public spaces with retailers, freight carriers and technology companies supporting transportation solutions.

-UPS will share data and analyses from the pilot for assessment against two of the lab’s key objectives: improving first delivery attempts and reducing “dwell time,” both of which should reduce traffic congestion and pollution.
+In addition, UPS will share data and analyses from the pilot for assessment.
+For that’s against two of the lab’s key objectives: improving first delivery attempts and reducing “dwell time,” both of which should reduce traffic congestion and pollution.

-The success of the UPS eBike was first demonstrated in 2012 in Hamburg, Germany, and serves as a prototype for the company’s newest cargo eBike in Seattle.
+Furthermore, the success of the UPS eBike was first demonstrated in 2012 in Hamburg, Germany.
+So it also serves as a prototype for the company’s newest cargo eBike in Seattle.

 The company also operates inner-city delivery projects with delivery on foot and by bike in more than 30 major cities worldwide, including Leuven and Mechelen, Belgium; Paris and Toulouse, France; Frankfurt, Hamburg, Herne, Offenbach, Oldenburg and Munich, Germany; Dublin, Ireland; Rome and Verona, Italy; and London, U.K. in addition to the one other eBike previously operating in the United States in Pittsburgh